InesFaria-UM/Analyseq/README.md

 To start the program run the script Shell.
 Follow the instructions that appear in the console.
 Input the name of what you wish to do : analiseliteratura ; analiseNCBI; swissprot; only blast needs 3 other arguments: file fasta of what you want to analyse, the file xml that you wish to create, and the data base to run the blast.
-The script tree opens the file obtained with the docker for the image clustalw.The file is also present in this repository.
+The script tree opens the file obtained with the docker for the image clustalw.The file is also present in this repository denominated terminal_docker_clustalw.txt .

 Hope you enjoy!
 Done by: